 The high taxes and burdensome licensing conditions put any potential licensees at a major disadvantage.
 It is clear that lawmakers passed the bill with no intention of opening a free market.
 What’s more likely is they wanted to look like they were opening the market to competition without actually doing so.

 Neither operators nor the European Union were fooled.
-Several operators challenged the laws in Greek courts while the Court of Justice of the European Union (CJEU) declared the laws in violation of EU competition rules.
+Several operators challenged the laws in Greek courts while the Court of Justice of the European Union (CJEU) declared the Greek gambling laws in violation of EU competition rules.
 Greek lawmakers promised to go back and amend the legislation but that hasn’t happened yet.

 There is some light at the end of the tunnel, though.
 The Greek government is under great pressure to submit to the EU’s rulings.
 Unlike some other nations, Greece really, really needs the EU if it wishes to remain solvent in light of its recent debt troubles.
 Lawmakers cannot afford to completely blow off the EU at this time.